Neurotech-Davis/Neurotech-Wiki/src/python/libraries.md

      }
  )
 ```
-Here is a table we've made of the current projects division board members.
+Here is a table of the current projects division board members.
 If we print it out, we would get the following
 |index|Name|Sex|
 |---|---|---|
 |0|Avni|female|